OpenDataServices/flatten-tool/docs/flatten.rst

-   If you forget the ``--root-list-path`` option and your data isn't under a top level key called ``main``, Flatten Tool won't find your data and will instead generate empty a single empty sheet called ``main``, which probably isn't what you want.
+   If you forget the ``--root-list-path`` option and your data isn't under a top level key called ``main``, Flatten Tool won't find your data and will instead generate a single empty sheet called ``main``, which probably isn't what you want.

 If your data has a list as a root, use the ``--root-is-list`` option.